stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### HELEN

-Oh.
+*Ooh.*

+##### [Lydia chuckles]

+#### HELEN

 Yours.

 #### SHMERR

 Mine.
-Well, the thing is, is actually it turns out that dissoliums, we, we have a bit of a problem when it comes to-- uh, as, as our good friend was right, at moisture that expands outwards from the body in a low gravity environment.
-It means we tend to be surrounded by a, a very moist and, uh, pungent cloud.
-Which, since I have become space faring, I felt it best to just have my glands removed because the controls were getting very slippy and people don't like a moist leader.
+Well, the thing is, is actually it turns out that dissoliums... we--we have a bit of a problem when it comes to, uh, as--as our good friend was right--uh, moisture, that expands outwards from the body in a low-gravity environment.
+It means we tend to be surrounded by a--a very moist and, uh, pungent cloud.
+Which, since I have become spacefaring, I felt it best to just have my glands removed because the controls were getting very slippy and people don't like a moist leader.

-##### [Lydia groans silently]
+##### [Lydia groans quietly]

 #### HELEN